 Yes.
-Your doctor or nurse practitioner must certify that you have a permanent colostomy, ileostomy, urostomy, ileal conduit or continent pouch/reservoir that is permanent, or temporary if required for at least six months.
+Your doctor or nurse practitioner must certify that you have a colostomy, ileostomy, urostomy, ileal conduit or continent pouch/reservoir that is permanent, or temporary if required for at least six months.

 Make sure that the application form is completed in full and mail it to the ADP office in Toronto.

 You may buy your ostomy supplies from any store in Ontario that sells these products.

 Nurses who have had special training, called enterostomal therapists, can help you decide on the best product.
 They will teach you how to use your ostomy appliance.

 Enterostomal therapists work in hospitals, or local health care agencies that provide visiting nurse services.
 If this kind of service is not available in your community, you may go to a home health care supply outlet or pharmacy where they may have people on staff who can help you.